Jackson-Wheeler/Jackson-Wheeler.github.io/energy311-form/README.md

 Overall my methodology was to get a form that meets the requirements up and running quickly and efficiently.
 Further functionality can be added on top.

 Note on POSTing to the API: Because the client side is inherently insecure, it would be necessary to validate the inputted form data on the server side, rather than the client side.
+A future improvement to this code would to add a server that receives the form data submission, cleanses it of malicious data, then sends the data to the REST API.

 ## Project Specification (For Reference)